Kirstin Davis, Communications Manager, 509.625.7773

-The City’s Water Quality Report for 2014 is attached and also is available on line at https://my.spokanecity.org/publicworks/water/quality/.
-Citizens may request a mailed copy by calling the Water Department at 625.7800 and providing a current address.
+The City’s Water Quality Report for 2020 is available on the City’s web site.
+Citizens may request a mailed copy by calling the Water Department at 625-7800 and providing an address.